aptech/docs/docs/CR-plotLayout.rst

 -------

-After calling this function all subsequent graphs will be plotted inside of the specified layout until the layout is reset with plotLayout, or the layout is cleared with plotClearLayout.
+After calling this function all subsequent graphs will be plotted inside of the specified layout until the layout is reset with :func:`plotLayout`, or the layout is cleared with :func:`plotClearLayout`.

 .. seealso:: Functions :func:`plotBar`, :func:`plotClearLayout`, :func:`plotCustomLayout`, :func:`plotHist`